mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-15-nosql_and_eve.md

     path/to/mongod --port 4998 --dbpath path/to/reporting_app_db

-You should now be able to go to 'http://localhost:4999/api/0.1' in a web browser and see a summary of all the endpoints in the database:
+Should you wish more control over things like logging and the storage engine, the documentation for MongoDB has an [extensive section](https://docs.mongodb.com/manual/reference/configuration-options) on configuring the server from a Yaml config file.
+However the database is configured, once it and the Eve app are running, you should now be able to go to 'http://localhost:4999/api/0.1' in a web browser and see a summary of all the endpoints in the database:

 {% highlight json %}
 {